-STUDENT SENATE - The Hocking Tech Student Senate represents the student body.
+STUDENT SENATE-The Hocking Tech Student Senate represents the student body.
 Annual elections are held to select representatives and from them, a slate of officers.
-Student Senate sponsors activities throughout the year such as dances, concerts and trips to professional sports events.
+Details concerning Student Senate can be found in the Student Handbook.

 TECHNOLOGY CLUBS-Students in several technologies have formed clubs which sponsor fund raising projects, usually related to the technology, to provide experience and to help finance extra field trips.
 Among the clubs are the Computer Science Club, Outdoor Club (formed by Recreation and Wildlife students but open to all), Retail Management Club, Forestry Club, and the Hotel/Restaurant Management Club.
 There is a chapter of Lambda Alpha Epsilon, a criminal justice administration fraternity which is open to law enforcement students and people who work in the law enforcement field.
 Also, Ceramic Engineering Technology students are eligible to join the Hocking Tech student branch of the American Ceramic Society.